evmcnb/quartz/content/Pearls/Benign Essential Tremor.md

 - Fine tremor
 - Symmetrical
-- More prominent with voluntary movement
+- More prominent with voluntary movement (out stretched arms)
 - Worse when tired, stressed or post caffeine
 - Improved by alcohol
 - Absent during sleep
+- May have a "soft, shaky, volume changing" voice

 ### Differentials